markafitzgerald1/simulate-cribbage-games/README.md

 ## Past project goals

+- Incorporate expected post-cut value of held Jack into discard algorithms otherwise ignoring suit - should be a cheap to compute discard improvement.
+(Abandoned as benefit to pone did not show with statistical significance over more hands than anyone would play in a lifetime (about 5 million) and was if anything a slight loss for dealer.)
 - Add simulation-based pone discard strategy.
 - Add multiple played hands or played hands to end of game simulation support.
 - Add play decision analysis support by allowing the set of the initial simulation state to a post-discard, start or middle of first play to 31 state and then simulating all possible initial plays to the end of the hand (or multiple hands).